TheTOXIN/GoodGame/README.md

 # GoodGame
-OMG Why we do it...
+OMG Why we do it... please help me